theghostrecords/orientdb-example/README.md

 and the new edge is "corrupted".

 An interesting observation: We add a property and an edge within the same transaciton.
-If we remove the invocation of OrientVertex#setProperty and only add the edge, the database crashes (null edge in the ridbag).
+If we remove the invocation of OrientVertex#setProperty and only add the edge, the database crashes (Found null entry in ridbag).
 When we set a property within the same transaction the change is written to the db and a corrupted edge is added to the EmbeddedList.

 ## How to use: